microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 mocks yielded large productivity gains through better concurrency testing coverage.

-The cool thing is that writing mocks for testing with Coyote can be done in a "pay-as-you-go" fashion where the initial mock implementation can be simple and more functionality can be added to cover increasingly more complex scenarios.
-Even simple mocks can help you write tests that can find tons of bugs in your code!
+The cool thing is that writing mocks for testing with Coyote can be done in a "pay-as-you-go" fashion where the initial mock implementation can be as simple as you want, and more functionality can be added later to cover increasingly more complex testing scenarios.
+Even simple mocks can help you write interesting concurrency unit tests that can find tons of bugs in your code!

-In an upcoming tutorial, you will learn how to extend the above mock to add support for ETags for optimistic concurrency control.
-Adding support for ETags combined with the [systematic testing](../concepts/concurrency-unit-testing.md) of Coyote will allow you to test a scenario that is fairly hard to hit in production but can lead to data loss.
+In the [next tutorial](optimistic-concurrency-control.md), you will learn how to extend the above mock to simulate optimistic concurrency control using ETags.
+Adding support for ETags combined with the [systematic testing](../../concepts/concurrency-unit-testing.md) of Coyote will allow you to test a scenario that is fairly hard to hit in production but can lead to data loss.